phil-brown/droidQuery/README.md

 If the script does not issue an *adb* command, but instead calculates some data, the response would include the script output.

+**Special Thanks**

+This project uses (AsyncTaskEx)[https://github.com/commonsguy/cwac-wakeful] to allow an umlimited number of simultaneous network tasks.
+This project also would not exist if it were not for the excellent *jQuery* library, and its excellent documentation.